rust-lang/nomicon/src/what-unsafe-does.md

     * a compound type (`enum`/`struct`/array/tuple) with an invalid field
 * Unwinding into another language
 * Causing a [data race][race]

+"Producing" a value happens any time a value is assigned, passed to a function/primitive operation or returned from a function/primitive operation.

 That's it.
 That's all the causes of Undefined Behavior baked into Rust.
 Of course, unsafe functions and traits are free to declare arbitrary other